Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 FROM dvd_rentals.film_list;
 ```
 ### Column Aliases
+“column alias” which is used to specify a name for an expression in the select statement. can also be used to name other SQL expressions such as database tables, subqueries and common table expressions (CTEs).they vastly improve SQL code readability

 ## 2 - DISTINCT For Unique Values
 ### Show Unique Column Values
 ### Count of Unique Values